skafos/network-embedding-model/README.md

 ```bash
 skafos remote info
 ```
-and add the provided remote with the `git remote add ...` command.
+and add the provided remote with the `git remote add skafos <url>` command.

-After adding the skafos remote, deploy by committing your changes and running `git push skafos <branch-name>`.
+After adding the skafos remote, deploy by committing your changes and running `git push skafos <current-branch-name>`.
 This will launch a deployment, build dependencies, and orchestrate all infrastructure components automatically.

 ### 7: Monitor
-Head over to the [**Dashboard**](https://dashboard.metismachine.io) and checkout your running deployment for this project.
+Head over to the [**Dashboard**](https://dashboard.metismachine.io).
+Login and checkout your running deployment for this project.
 A couple live-training metrics, system performance, and logs are available for your review.

 ### 8: Make some new changes and try again
 Data science is all about iteration.
 After watching your model train.. maybe you aren't satisfied..